CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - For urgent revocation, organisations SHOULD maintain internal revocation lists.
   - Implementations MAY provide additional revocation mechanisms appropriate to their specific needs.
 3. **Revocation Checking:**
-  - The VeraId protocol does not require online revocation checking.
+  - The DomainAuth protocol does not require online revocation checking.
   - Implementations MAY implement additional revocation checking mechanisms.
   - Any additional revocation mechanisms SHOULD be designed to work in offline scenarios.